Bridging Loans: What They Are & How To Get One

 Rolled up vs monthly

-With rolled up interest, the borrower does not make any monthly payments.
-The interest is compounded monthly and is payable at the end of the term.
-This is suited to customers who are unable to make monthly payments because they are short of capital until their exit strategy has paid out.
+With rolled-up interest, the borrower does not make any monthly payments.
+The interest is compounded monthly and payable at the end of the term.
+This is suited to customers who cannot make monthly payments because they are short of capital until their exit strategy has paid out.

 Retained

-Finally, with retained interest, the customer ‘borrows’ the interest as well as the loan amount.
+Finally, with retained interest, the customer ‘borrows’ the interest and the loan amount.
 The final total is tallied up at the beginning based on the length of the term and is payable at the end.

 How much can you borrow?